What is Mediation?

 - Improves relationships

 Open Mediation – The mediator and/ or their records may be requested in court.
 This process allows individuals to speak openly about the process and the content.
-Items included in the memorandum of understanding include what is agreed upon as well as what is not agreed upon.
+Items included in the Mediated Agreement include what is agreed upon as well as what is not agreed upon.
 It will also include offers to settle.

 Closed Mediation – Neither the mediator nor their records may be requested in court.
 This is a confidential process.
-Items included in the memorandum of understanding include only what is agreed upon.
+Items included in the Mediated Agreement include only what is agreed upon.

 Note: Only Closed Mediation is available at Paul Brown Mediation.